 Meta has put an unusual threat on the table: shutting down Facebook and Instagram in New Mexico if a judge orders measures such as age verification and algorithm changes.
 The company claims that the state's demands, ahead of the May 4 trial, are technically unfeasible and could affect millions of users.

 Meta's stance is reminiscent of a child threatening to take their toys away if they are not allowed to do what they want.
-It is curious that a company with annual revenues of over 100 billion dollars claims to be unable to verify a user's age, yet can show them personalized ads in milliseconds.
-Perhaps the next step will be to ask for the return of the adolescent distraction monopoly.
+It is curious that a company with annual revenues of over $100 billion claims to be unable to verify a user's age, yet can show them personalized ads in milliseconds.
+Perhaps the next step will be to ask for their monopoly on teenage distraction back.